-- Start with the camera wattage at the left.
-Sometimes IP cameras are listed as to their PoE Class rather than wattage.
+- The voltage will dip in proportion to the remote (camera) load.
+The graph below shows what distances are supported for various loads and wire types. - Start with the Powered Device (camera) wattage at the left.
+Sometimes PoE devices are listed as to their PoE Class rather than wattage.
 If this is the case, use the colored classes instead. - Now read over to the right until you find your kind of wire.
-Then look up (feet) or down (meters) to find your maximum wire distance. - If your wire is not among the examples, simply measure its total resistance and find that value on the right side of the graph.
+Then look up (feet) or down (meters) to find your maximum wire distance.
+If your wire is not among the examples, simply measure its total resistance and find that value on the right side of the graph.
 The maximum supported wattage is on the left.